stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ### Helm Release

-Helm Releases are watched by the Helm Operator, which manages the creation of all resources listed in a referenced helm chart.
-This chart is usually placed within the repo itself, and in this case tronador passes along the reference to this chart from the Environment Provisioner to the Helm Release.
-The only thing that is changed is the image to be deployed, which is passed along from the pipeline with each update to the PR and updated within the helm release automatically.
+Helm Releases are watched by the Helm Operator, which manages the creation of all resources listed in a referenced Helm chart.
+This chart is usually placed within the repo itself, and in this case Tronador passes along the reference to this chart from the Environment Provisioner to the Helm Release.
+The only thing that is changed is the image to be deployed, which is passed along from the pipeline with each update to the PR and updated within the Helm release automatically.

 ```yaml
 apiVersion: helm.fluxcd.io/v1